 The project also has new wastewater and rainwater containment basins, new carbon steel pipes and repowering pumps for drainage of material to the treatment stations.
 With the completion of the project, Alunorte now has the capacity to treat 14,500 cubic meters of water per hour.

 Together with the water treatment station, the construction of the two new containment basins increased the water containment capacity of the operational area.
-The two have a capacity of 274,000 cubic meters, equivalent to 110 Olympic swimming pools.
+The two have a capacity of 274,000 cubic meters.

 Ready for climate change